naditraining/naditraining.github.io/devops/index.md

 #### Week 1 Day 1 session 1

     - Introduction to DevOps
-        - Why DevOps (understanding the purpose and principle of devops)
+        - understanding the purpose and principle of devops
         - How a day looks like in devops engineer life
         - DevOps Tools Landscape
         - overview of what we achieve/ build in this course